SilkRose/Pony/stories/dehorned-dewinged/dehorned-dewinged.md

 As Pinkie finished reading that page, a memory bored its way into her brain.

 She screamed in agony, clenching her head.
-The memory slowly tricked to her, she remembered it in tiny bits.
+The memories slowly trickled to her, she remembered them in flashes.

 A pink horn focused her chaotic nature.

 A pair of pink wings glided her though stale white walls.

-Brown straps being pulled tighter and tighter.
+Heavy leather straps being pulled tighter and tighter.

 A mechanical saw whirring at an idle.